Table of Contents

 Juniper wood, especially burl wood, is used to make knife handles.
 There are a handful of other woodworking uses especially hailing from Northern Europe, who also use it more in their ales too.
 If your ancestors are from N. Europe perhaps this is a plant to get to know better…

-Our variety is a 4-6 feet high and is a prickly needled expanding shrub.
+Our main variety is a 4-6 feet high and is a prickly needled expanding shrub.
 It likes a little lime.
 They’re considered ornamental by some.
 They are valued for food and shelter by many of our wild ones.

 Don’t use if you are pregnant or have kidney disease.